 What drives Jason to serve nonprofits: Jason has seen nonprofits without a dedicated IT team, and observed first-hand how great technology strategy can take them to new heights.
 “It’s incredibly powerful to give an organization a voice in an area that they don’t know well, or don’t have the resources to do on their own.”

 Education and career highlights: Jason earned degrees in both Applications of Computing and Sociology from Princeton University.
 His past experiences include business analysis at a venture capital firm, as well as a technical project and product management for a consumer loyalty marketing company.

-Family: Jason is the youngest of six children in his family.
-He’s taken on the official title of “the cool uncle,” and loves spending time with his 15 nieces and nephews.
+Family: Jason and his wife, Margaret, live in St. Louis.
+As the youngest of six children in his family, he’s taken on the official title of “the cool uncle,” and loves spending time with his 15 nieces and nephews.

 Outside MMG: “If it’s a sport, game or anything competitive, I am interested,” Jason says.
 He was a wrestler in college and enjoys coaching on occasion, and plays baseball every summer.

-Hidden talent: Jason has two not-so-hidden talents when it comes to his colleagues — beating Client Advocate Ryan Johnson in Spikeball and aggravating Founder Chuck Aranda (always with a smile, of course)!
+Hidden talent: Jason has one not-so-hidden talent when it comes to his colleagues — aggravating Founder Chuck Aranda (always with a smile, of course)!

-A cause Jason loves: Two are close to his heart — the St. Louis Military Officers Support Foundation, and the St. Louis Jesuit Wrestling Club, which is run by his brother.
+A cause Jason loves: Two are close to his heart — St. Louis Crisis Nursery, where he serves on the Young Professionals Board, and the St. Louis Jesuit Wrestling Club, which is run by his brother.